briankoser/sfc-listeners-guide/episodes/0108-top-5-sci-fi-geniuses-gone-bad.md

 Mike Poteet came up with a contest: describe in 75 words or fewer the novel Tolkien and Lewis could have co-wrote.

-The prize is an autographed copy of a <i class="work-title">The Lord of the Rings</i>-themed devotional.
+The prize is an autographed copy of a {% workTitle "The Lord of the Rings" %}-themed devotional.

 Matt's latest fundraising scheme: for $15 he will record an audio description of a Geek Grab Bag of the donor's choice.